cshapard26/CoopShapWebsite/markdown/Labs1181/NewLabs/Lab5.md

 Assumptions:
 The two numbers can be placed in a register directly in the program code and do not need to be inputted from the terminal.
 Before outputting the number, you will need to add 0x30 to it so that it formats correctly with ascii (0x31 is a text character '1' in ascii, etc).
 The user can input any single text character.
 You can use both code snippets from Task 1 to input and output from the terminal.

 Expected Outputs:
 A screenshot showing examples with +, -, and something else, ran using `./your_executable_name` (not gdb).
 The two numbers you use should be included in the screenshot of your code.
-E.x.
+E.x. with one addition (uses 6 and 3 as the)
 [Image here](TODO)

 ## Task 3